KEEL

-KEEL (710 AM, "101.7 FM & 710 KEEL") is an American radio station broadcasting a news/talk format.
-Licensed to Shreveport, Louisiana, United States, the station serves the Shreveport–Bossier City metropolitan area.
-The station is currently owned by Townsquare Media and features programming from Compass Media Networks, Premiere Networks, Radio America, and Westwood One, and airs Louisiana Tech games.
+KEEL (710 AM, "101.7 FM & 710 KEEL") is a commercial radio station broadcasting a news/talk radio format.
+Licensed to Shreveport, Louisiana, it serves the Shreveport–Bossier City metropolitan area.
+The station is owned by Townsquare Media, sharing studios with five sister stations in West Shreveport, one mile west of Shreveport Regional Airport.
 Fox News updates are carried at the top of every hour.
-Its studios are shared with its other five sister stations in West Shreveport (one mile west of Shreveport Regional Airport), and the transmitter is in Dixie.